pandas-dev/pandas/doc/source/io.rst

 Multiple Table Queries
 ~~~~~~~~~~~~~~~~~~~~~~

-New in 0.10.1 is the method ``select_multiple``, that can perform selections from multiple tables and return a combined result, by using ``where`` on a selector table.
+New in 0.10.1 is the method ``select_as_multiple``, that can perform selections from multiple tables and return a combined result, by using ``where`` on a selector table.
 The purpose is to allow fast selection from really wide tables.
 Construct 2 (or more) tables, where your indexing criteria is contained in a relatively small table.
 Then put your data in another table.
 Queries will be quite fast, yet you can allow your tables to grow (in column space). **THE USER IS RESPONSIBLE FOR SYNCHRONIZING THE TABLES**.
 This means, append to the tables in the same order.
 You can pass the ``axis`` parameter to control concatenation.
 Default is on the ``columns`` axis.

 .. ipython:: python